 So there you have, a quick and hopefully easy beginner’s guide to investing.
 I hope this helps you start your own journey to financial independence.
-In the next few weeks, we are going to talk about some of the bad investments for beginners, so stay posted and subscribe if you don’t want to miss it!
+We also published a post outlining the bad investments for beginners, check it out to learn what not to do!

 If you have any additional investment ideas or tips that would help beginners out, please feel free to share them in the comments!

 *Links with this next to it are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!
 Also, I am not in anyway affiliated with any of the investment firms that I mentioned (outside of having accounts with some of them).
 I recommend Vanguard because I use them and I like them, not because they pay me to!

 Love this post?
 Share it!